jelicas/jelicas.github.io/_posts/2022-05-10-google-sign-in-ionic-with-capacitor-firebase-auth-draft.markdown

 ![Google enable](/assets/images/authenablegoogle.png)

+## Web App setup

-# Firebase setup for Web App
+### Firebase setup

 On the Project overview page you can get started by choosing to add Firebase to web app or go to Project settings and register the web app.

 ![Firebase web app](/assets/images/firebasewebappgetstarted.png)

-Choose a nickname for your app and then copy firebase config to src/app/environments/environment.ts as shown below, but with values.
+Choose a nickname for your app and then copy firebase config to src/app/environments/environment.ts as shown below, but leave values.

 ```
 export const environment = {